 Joe is also survived by his sister and business partner, Eileen Bergman and her husband, Bob Bergman (Zion Grove) and their two children, Katie Rentschler (Downingtown) and David Bergman (Orwigsburg).
 Joe also leaves behind numerous cousins, brothers- and sisters-in-law, nieces, nephews, and godchildren.

 Joe will join his parents, Mary and Joseph F. Gallagher, Sr., his sister, Mary Gallagher, his niece, Bridget Bergman, and many friends in heaven.
 Joe is now at peace and we look forward to the day when we can meet him again.

-Our family will hold a Celebration of Life Ceremony later this summer, and it will most likely include swiss chocolate almond ice cream, his favorite!
+Our family will hold a Celebration of Life Ceremony will be held on Saturday, August 3rd, 2019 at 1PM at St. Paul's United Church of Christ, 100 East Main Street, Ringtown followed by a drop in Luncheon from 2-5 PM at the Ringtown Senior Citizens Building, 104 West Main Street, Ringtown and it will most likely include swiss chocolate almond ice cream, his favorite!
 In lieu of flowers, our family asks for donations to the Ringtown Area Senior Citizens or St. Paul’s United Church of Christ (Ringtown).
 And next time you eat Chinese food, watch the Godfather, or hear Eric Clapton, please think of him and smile.